Ranbun/Ranbun.github.io/blog/source/_posts/Qt-connect-function-the-fifth-param.md

     QObject::connect(socket, &QTcpSocket::connected, [=] () {
             socket->write("GET " + page + "\r\n");
     });
     ```

     <p>
-    The connection will automatically disconnect if the sender is destroyed.
-However, you should take care that any objects used within the functor are still alive when the signal is emitted.
+    &ensp;&ensp;The connection will automatically disconnect if the sender is destroyed.
+However, you should take care that any objects used within the functor are still alive when the signal is emitted.<br>
-    Overloaded functions can be resolved with help of qOverload.
+    &ensp;&ensp;Overloaded functions can be resolved with help of qOverload.<br>
-    Note: This function is thread-safe.
+    &ensp;&enspNote: This function is thread-safe.<br>
     </p>

 - overloads - 2